BATTERY CARTRIDGE EXCHANGE REFUELING

 STARTER MOTORS FOR IC ENGINES

 Finally, Porsche gave up on electric cars when the starter motor was invented, meaning that anyone could start the internal combustion engine (ICE).
 Where, before that, only strong men could swing a starter handle without dislocating a shoulder.
 Not something for ladies in white dresses.
 Try it.
 You'll see what we mean.
+The writer once owned a Land Rover with that feature, so knows how strenuous starting with a crank handle can be.

 In 1903, Clyde J. Coleman invented and